jht1493/ICM-2020-Code/weeks/01_intro.md

   });
 ```

-We'll getting into details of how to create your own button later.
+We'll get into details of how to create your own button later.
 For now we'll use buttons to explore p5js drawing behavior.

 - play the sketch, click on the buttons in different orders and note behavior